Jon Palfreman: What's Up with the Weather? (TV Documentary)

 In What's Up With the Weather, a 2000 Nova and Frontline documentary, Palfreman and his production team explored the science and politics behind climate change.
 In what critics described as a "sensible and realistic approach to an issue badly skewed by high emotion and low politics", Palfreman explores climatology and greenhouse gases, the extinction crisis, and alternatives to fossil fuel use.
 According to Palfreman, global warming is an issue that will "eclipse all the previous controversies over DDT, asbestos, toxic metals, radiation and even tobacco."
 What's Up with the Weather won the 1996 National Association of Science Writers Science in Society Award and the American Institute of Physics Award in 2001.

 The Harvest of Fear (TV Documentary)

 The Harvest of Fear, written, directed and produced by Palfreman in 2001, is a Frontline and Nova co-production examining modern day agriculture and the benefits and risks of technology used to genetically modify food.
 The program explores the issues of pesticide use, world hunger, the risks of tampering with nature, "Frankenfoods", and the politics of applying biotechnology to food sources.
-The program also highlights (and sometimes challenges) opponents' concerns about "unforseeable adverse medical and environmental effects."
+The program also highlights (and sometimes challenges) opponents' concerns about "unforeseeable adverse medical and environmental effects."
 The Harvest of Fear won the Alfred I. duPont-Columbia University Silver Baton Award in 2002.